meyresilva/CreativeWriting/README.md

 In this repository I will share some drafts of manuscripts I've been writing recently as exercise for creative writing courses.
 The first creative writing course I participated in was in London a few years ago, in a black community, and the teacher was a Caribbean writer.
 At that time, I wrote some poems and a short story about a girl who got a stove for Christmas and became frustrated.
 People in my classroom enjoyed the story and asked me to keep it safe and revisit one day.
 I promised them I would but I never revisited that story.

-However, I kept taking creative writing courses, and moving from Europe to South America, and then to the United States and Europe again.
+However, I kept writing, and moving from Europe to South America, and then to the United States and Europe again.
 Then I decided to put my experiences and emotions on paper as a form of catharsis.

+As my child suggested I should write young adult fiction, as fantasy, adventure and mystery works, and told me some of his school tales;
+								I decided to give it a try.
+								It all started with writing for fun, but since then I've been trying to sharpen my creative writing skills through several short courses, including screenwriting, and connecting with other writers.
+								I wrote a fantasy trilogy, two mystery books, two adventure stories, and poems.

 I will include here some drafts that still need some editing.